borisgontar/shapefile-geojson-js/README.md

 ## Notes

 * The module relies on correct winding order of polygon outer rings and holes in the source data.
-But there may by more than one outer ring and there is no other way to determine which hole belongs to which outer ring but to test them for intersection.
+If there is more than one outer ring the module tries to determine which hole belongs to which outer ring by testing them for intersection.

 The resulting GeoJSON polygons follow the RFC7946 - exterior rings are counterclockwise and holes are clockwise.